ol3d/home-ops/docs/considerations/nas/drive-health.md

-# Testing and Verifying New Hard Drives for Your NAS
+# Testing and Verifying New Hard Drives

 ## Introduction